-Each meeting will focus on specificc “must-know” aspects of the ARE within an open, dialogue-centric study seminar led by knowledgeable Workshop Captains.
+Each meeting will focus on specific “must-know” aspects of the ARE within an open, dialogue-centric study seminar led by knowledgeable Workshop Captains.

-By focusing on a specific exam portion for a few weeks each the ARE Workshop is able to accommodate a large, focused group that benefi ts from a shared goal and collective knowledge base.
+By focusing on a specific exam portion for a few weeks each, ARE Workshops are able to accommodate large, focused groups that benefit from a shared goal and collective knowledge base.
 Participants are expected to attend all sessions related to a particular exam.

 If you have questions about the workshops, please contact Michael Archer, AIA.

-You can send an email to request to be notified of future dates of this seminar.
+Contact us by email to be notified of future dates of this seminar.

 ENYA Merit Award